stakater/kubestackplus-docs/content/for-administrators/how-to-guides/certificate-management/tls-certs.md

         matchExpressions:
           - key: stakater.com/kind
             operator: In
-            values: [ alpha, dev ]
+            values: [ sandbox, dev ]
       sync: true
     ```

     In `.spec.template`, we are specifying the name of the template that we created previously.
 In `.spec.selector` we need to specify namespaces where these resources would be deployed based on labels that are assigned to these namespaces.
-In present case, this will be deployed to all the namespaces which has `stakater.com/kind` as label key and `alpha` or `dev` as its value.
+In present case, this will be deployed to all the namespaces which has `stakater.com/kind` as label key and `sandbox` or `dev` as its value.

 1. Commit, push and then merge to `main` branch.
 In few minutes ArgoCD will deploy these resources to relevant namespaces.
 1. To verify whether resources are deployed correctly and working fine in cluster, you can go cluster console and select `Administrator` view and click `Home > Search`.
 Select a particular namespace and then search for `Certificate` in `Resources` dropdown as show below: